wtang053/Studybook/README.md

 	Save login information (Done)

-	Add a description to study group/be able to create a study group (-)
+	Add a description to study group/be able to create a study group (Done)

 	Have a clean user interface (Done)